Guide to Azwraith, the Phantom Lancer

 During early game, here is what you do.
 FARM!
 That's all there is to say.
 You have nothing to do early game, other then to farm.
 Get last hits and deny whenever you can.
 When an enemy hangs back to accumulate experience, denying is priority over last hitting.
 When last hitting, the moment you hear the sound of your physical attack, right click back.
 This is one of the many forms of the oh-so-helpful animation canceling.
 It saves a little time, rather just standing there stupidly waiting for your lance to swing completely through (reducing the amount of time the enemy has to nuke/attack you).
 When you have level 3 or 4 Doppelwalk, here's what you do when an enemy approaches you.

-, you Doppelwalk IMMEDIATELY, and get the hell out of the way (step away from the area of your fake).
+When an intelligence hero approaches you, you Doppelwalk IMMEDIATELY, and get the hell out of the way (step away from the area of your fake).
 Most intelligence heroes feel they have the responsibility to harass you.
 Whether it's an Impale, or Light Strike Array, it is important to avoid all damage possible.
 And finally, once they have used up their arsenal of stuns, and nukes, use Spirit Lance.
 Now those pesky harassers have become the harassed.
 You can follow up with a few hits until the slow wears off (at your own risk).
 How can you tell if an enemy is trying to target you with a nuke?
 The enemy will most likely run up or past the line of creeps fighting.
 This is how to dodge AoE spells.

 To dodge targeted skills (Storm Bolt, Chain Frost, Chain Lightning), you have to have good timing, and a wide knowledge of the movements and animations of each character.
 Therefore, this strategy was made for pros.
 However, there's no harm in trying, as if you do get hit with the nuke, you will most likely want to Doppelwalk and run anyways.
 When you see the spell flying towards you, press "W" to activate Doppelwalk before it hits you.
 This will make it so you and your image don't get damaged (or stunned).
 Practice this whenever possible, don't get discouraged if you fail or mistime it.